Global Warming and GardensClimate change is not only coming, it's already well underway. What can we and our gardens expect?

 - Select appropriate plants that are tough and adaptable, including plants native to your area.
 Right plant, right place will always be a smart concept.
 And keep in mind that in any garden there are numerous microhabitats.

 - Avoid invasive plants, especially if you live anywhere near a natural area.
-One of the expected results of climate change is über weeds, since many plants that are already too vigorous actually gain strength from increased CO2 in the atmosphere.
+Many plants that are already too vigorous actually gain strength from increased CO2 in the atmosphere.

 - Create a garden with diversity.
 This not only increases your chances of successful gardening (you might lose some plants, but others will be good performers), but it provides wildlife with more opportunities and builds its own ecosystem rather than a monoculture.